Disentangling Style and Content in Anime Illustrations: Method

 We discuss the effect of an adversarial classifier in appendix \ref{sec:ablation}.
 While the discriminator and the classifier are commonly implemented as a single network with two outputs, we use separate networks for $C_2(\cdot)$ and $D(\cdot)$.
 To enforce the condition on content, we simply take $E$ and require that the generated samples be encoded back to its content input:

 And our training objective for this stage is:

 Note that $E(\cdot)$ is fixed in stage 2.
 Since at the equilibrium $C_2(\cdot)$ is expected to classify real samples effectively, it would be good to pre-train $C_2(\cdot)$ on real samples only prior to stage 2.
 The training procedures are summarized in figure \ref{fig:procedure}.
-Any computation marked in red are for discriminators and classifiers only, those marked in blue are for the generator only, and those marked in black are common to both.
 KL-divergence omitted for clarity.